-After the shooting, Carruth posted his $3 million bail and was allowed out under the condition that if either his child or Cherica died, that he would turn himself in (seriously, who made that deal?).
-After Cherica's passing, Carruth became a fugitive and was justly let-go from the Panthers and was later found hiding in a car trunk in Tennessee surrounded by candy bars, jars of his own pee and shame.
+After the shooting, Carruth posted his $3 million bail and was allowed out under the condition that if either his child or Adams's died, that he would turn himself in (seriously, who made that deal?).
+After Adams's passing, Carruth became a fugitive and was justly let-go from the Panthers and was later found hiding in a car trunk in Tennessee surrounded by candy bars, jars of his own pee, and shame.

 Kind of says a lot about the Panthers when you can hide one of them in a trunk.
 You shouldn't be able to fit one of these guys in a pick-up, let alone a trunk.

 Carruth (DOC #0712822) was sentenced to 18 to 24 years in prison and his projected release date is October 22, 2018.

 Nationality: United States of America

 Robert Rozier (a.k.a.
 Robert Rameses)Robert Rozier, former member of the St. Louis Cardinals (for which he only played six games after being released on suspicion of drugs... "suspicion"... wow, THOSE were the days) later became a member of "The Brotherhood" cult led by Yahweh ben Yahweh in Miami during the 1980s.